GNOME/gimp/devel-docs/README.md

 Developers are welcome to read the [specifications of XCF](specifications/xcf.txt).

+#### Locks

+Items in an image can be locked in various ways to prevent different types of edits.

+This is further explained in [the specifications of locks](specifications/locks.md).

 #### UI Framework

 GIMP has an evolved GUI framework, with a toolbox, dockables, menus…